Donny Osmond Is Reunited With His Orange Sweater In Full-Circle Moment With Superfan

 Donny and Marie Osmond do seem to have thoughtful fans.
 The news about Donny’s reunion with his sweater – and with that sweet fan—comes after Marie was given a special gift by a fan at a concert in late September.

-Marie’s fan came to a Vegas meet and greet and shared with her some vintage Butterick magazines from the 1970s that had Marie on the cover.
-The fan told Marie she thought that perhaps her copies of the magazines had been burned in the house fire that swept through her California home in 2005.
+Marie’s fan came to a Vegas meet and greet and shared with her some vintage Butterick magazines from the 1970s that had the singer on the cover.
+The fan told Marie she thought that her copies of the magazines had most likely been burned in the house fire that swept through her California home in 2005.
 They had been, so this was a reunion for Marie as well.